There are thousands of eBooks available through the UCI Libraries. Some of the essentials for dance include:

 The best way to locate a biography on a dancer or choreographer is to search for their inverted names (e.g., Nijinsky, Vaslav) as a SUBJECT search.

 If you want to browse the dance collections to discover something new then head up to the 3rd floor of Langson Library.
 Dance materials (history, biographies, performance related topics, etc.) are found between the call numbers GV1580-GV1800.
 While browsing can be a great way of discovering what's on the shelves, don't forget that you will probably need to use many different materials that aren't focused specifically on dance (such as political, racial, and gender theories) to help frame your discussion.

-Materials related to dance medicine will generally be found in the Ayala Science Library.
-Books actually about dance medicine are found in RC1220.D3; however, many physical therapy, athletic training, and medical books also located in Ayala will also be relevant depending on your topic.
+Materials related to dance medicine will generally be found in the Science Library.
+Books actually about dance medicine are found in RC1220.D3; however, many physical therapy, athletic training, and medical books also located in Science Library will also be relevant depending on your topic.